 God promised Judah that they would return to Jerusalem after they had served the King of Babylon for 70 years.
 During that time, they were to marry and increase, bless the land, find homes, plant gardens, and seek the welfare of Babylon.
 It was during the 70 years of exile that the Torah was written in the form we see today, that the religion became known as Judaism and the people became known as Jews.
 Because there was no Temple, the Jewish people created synagogues, or Jewish houses of worship.

 This 70 years of exile, known as the diaspora, is also a “picture” of the exile that mankind finds itself in today from the Garden of Eden.
 The number 70 carries with it perfection and completion.
+Angels with flaming swords guard the entrance to the garden of Eden and the Tree of Life.
+The flaming swords symbolize ‘THE LAW” (The ten commandments), and cut deep.
+There is no way past these dangerous flaming swords because we cannot keep the law.
+All have sinned and fallen short of the glory of God.
 During our exile, we are to build homes, increase, plant, and bless the land in which we live.
 Like Judah’s exile had an expiration date, our exile into Spiritual Babylon also has an expiration date.
-However, we also have a choice.